I was elated when it finally happened, but it ended without warning, sending a crack through my heart that could only bleed out through my tears.

 Walking through the crowded Student Center, I dodged teenagers, tables, and chairs as I headed toward the Arts Hall, located through the set of doors on the opposite side.
-Unaccompanied at this moment by any friends, I walked solo, my black messenger bag, the front flap styled with a collection of buttons from Hot Topic, was slung over my left shoulder; my black, curly hair, laced with highlights, bobbed up and down with each step I took.
+I walked solo, my black messenger bag, the front flap styled with a collection of buttons from Hot Topic, was slung over my left shoulder; my black, curly hair, laced with highlights, bobbed up and down with each step I took.

-As I normally did when navigating the halls of high school when on my own, I didnโt pay much attention to the people around me, as I was usually deep in thought, either with stressors about school, thoughts from my previous class, or conversations I had with friends that day.
-I wasnโt one of those girls who would get stopped in the hall to be talked to unless it was by someone I already knew.
+I didn’t pay much attention to the people around me, deep in thought, either with stressors about school, thoughts from my previous class, or conversations I had that day.
+I wasn’t one of those girls who would get stopped in the hall to be talked to unless it was by someone I already knew.

 Until that day.